shubhampandey4447/sales_insight_using_tableau_and_sql/README.md

 4. Use the dashboard to interact with filters and views

 ## Credits
-Created with Sahil during our academic minor project.
+Created with Sahil Tripathi during our academic minor project.